NWA organizations are working to end veteran homelessness

-NORTHWEST ARKANSAS (KNWA) — Several agencies in Northwest Arkansas are working to end veteran homelessness.
+NORTHWEST ARKANSAS (KFTA) — Several agencies in Northwest Arkansas are working to end veteran homelessness.

 Homeless numbers continue to decline across the country.
 Local organizations are taking steps to keep roofs over veterans’ heads.